Try a Brisbane Segway Tour and explore the town on a fast-track.

 I remember the last time I tried Segway I was on a different continent and some 15,000km away — exploring the city of Rome.
-And the idea of a Segway tour in Rome germinated in my mind because I was short on time and Rome was massive and overwhelming — a quick Segway tour around the city felt like a perfect idea to get familiar and explore all its highlights in no time.
-Though of course, the charm of walking around the romantic Roman streets was unbeatable by any means, since I was short on time, what could be my best shot?
+The idea of a Segway tour in Rome germinated in my mind because I was short on time and Rome was massive.
+A quick Segway tour around the city felt like a perfect idea to get familiar with and explore all its highlights in no time.
+Though of course, the charm of walking around in Roman was unbeatable by any means, since I was short on time, what could be my best shot?

-And this time again, as I landed in Brisbane with no more than three nights to spare, the idea of opting for a quick segway tour on the first night itself made a perfect sense.
-I wanted to get hold of Brisbane and become familiar with its popular highlights without wasting any time and so that I know where to go over my next few days in Brisbane and be able to soak-in its beauty at my own pace.
+And this time again, as I landed in Brisbane with no more than three nights, the idea of opting for a quick Brisbane segway tour, on the very first night, made perfect sense.

-The tour cost AUD 99 (certainly a bit pricey than how much I paid for it Rome, but then again, in Australia everything is expensive) including a brief introductory session where you’re taught how to ride a Segway, because of course, a certain degree of apprehension is required among the first-time Segway riders.
+The Brisbane Segway tour cost AUD 99 (certainly a bit more pricey than how much I paid for it in Rome) including a brief introductory session.
+In the introduction, we were taught how to ride a Segway because, of course, a certain degree of apprehension is required every time.

 Lean slightly forward to advance.
 Lean on your heels to reverse.
 Pull back slightly to slow down.
 Rest the Segway against a stable structure to get on and off the platform — the instructions were simple and quick to learn.
 And since I had already done it before, it was even easier for me.

 I Recommend A Night Segway Tour In Brisbane